buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 > NOTE  The entity _IfcWallStandardCase_ has been deprecated, _IfcWall_ with _IfcMaterialLayerSetUsage_ is used instead.
 The entity _IfcWallbElementedCase_ has been deprecated, _IfcWall_ with _IfcRelAggregates_ is used to describe occurrences of wall which are aggregated from subordinate elements, such as wall panels.

-> NOTE&nbsp; There is a representation of walls for structural analysis provided by a proper subtype of _IfcStructuralMember_ being part of the _IfcStructuralAnalysisModel_.
+> NOTE  There is a representation of walls for structural analysis provided by a proper subtype of _IfcStructuralMember_ being part of the _IfcStructuralAnalysisModel_.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 ## Attributes

 ### PredefinedType
 Predefined generic type for a wall that is specified in an enumeration.
 There may be a property set given specifically for the predefined types.
-> NOTE&nbsp; The _PredefinedType_ shall only be used, if no _IfcWallType_ is assigned, providing its own _IfcWallType.PredefinedType_.
+> NOTE  The _PredefinedType_ shall only be used, if no _IfcWallType_ is assigned, providing its own _IfcWallType.PredefinedType_.

 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.